Saudi Arabia national under-23 football team

-Saudi Arabia national under-23 football team (also known as Saudi Arabia Olympics football team) is the football team representing Saudi Arabia in Olympics, AFC U-23 Asian Cup, GCC U-23 Championship and any other under-23 international football tournaments.
-The team is controlled by the Saudi Arabian Football Federation.
+The Saudi Arabia national under-23 football team, also known as the Saudi Arabia Olympic football team, represents Saudi Arabia in Olympic football, the AFC U-23 Asian Cup, the AGCFF U-23 Gulf Cup, and other under-23 international competitions.
+The team is governed by the Saudi Arabian Football Federation.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.